AceMrSprayer/BottleYourOwnDrink/README.md

 Possible problems:

-Common troubleshooting answers can be found here: http://meanjs.org/docs.html
+Common troubleshooting answers can be found here: http://learn.mean.io/.
+This page describes the structure and use of all the different components within this MEAN stack.

 -ERR: Git is not found.
 Check if the Git PATH variable is correct and not corrupt.
 -ERR: ECONRESET.
 Then you should npm config set registry 'http://registry.npmjs.org'.
 This will change HTTPS to HTTP.
 -ERR: gulp: to solve add : "meanio": "0.7.4", and "postinstall": "node node_modules/meanio/node_modules/mean-cli/bin/mean-postinstall" in the package.json file